OpenNebula/addon-lxdone/Image.md

 sudo losetup -d $loop
 ```

 Optionally compress your image.
-This is useful if you copy it to **/var/tmp/** in the frontend, then extract it there and upload via "Path in OpenNebula server" in the image upload section on Sunstone.
+This is useful if you copy it to **/var/tmp/** in the frontend, extract it there and upload via "Path in OpenNebula server" in the image upload section in Sunstone.

 ```
 tar cvJpf lxdone-custom.tar.xz lxdone.img